 Thanksgiving Day, Christmas Day, and New Year's Day

 The monument's two trails--the Daemonelix and the Fossil Hills Trails--are open year-round from dawn to dusk.

 Map + Directions

-Access to region by automobile is possible via Interstates 80, 90 and 25, and various state highways and county roads.
+Access to northwest Nebraska by automobile is possible from Interstates 80, 90, and 25, by way of various connecting state highways and county roads.